The Credit Card Interest Calculator That Shows Your Real Payoff Timeline

 The Minimum Payment Trap: A $5,000 Lesson

-Here’s the shocking reality: paying only the minimum will take you approximately 15 years to eliminate that debt.
-During those 15 years, you’ll pay roughly $4,300 in interest charges alone.
-That means your $5,000 purchase actually costs you $9,300—nearly double the original amount.
+Here's the shocking reality: paying only the minimum will take you approximately 15 years to eliminate that debt.
+During those 15 years, you'll pay roughly $4,300 in interest charges alone.
+That means your $5,000 purchase actually costs you $9,300 -- nearly double the original amount.
+According to the Consumer Financial Protection Bureau (CFPB), credit card issuers are required to show the minimum payment warning on statements for exactly this reason.

 Why Standard Calculators Fall Short